Analysis | So much for not making the presidential election a referendum on Trump

-So we learn that, while Trump's acceptance speech will air as scheduled during the final night of the Republican convention on Thursday, we can also expect to hear from Trump at some point on Monday.
+So we learn that, while Trump’s acceptance speech will air as scheduled during the final night of the Republican convention on Thursday, we can also expect to hear from Trump at some point on Monday.
 And at some point on Tuesday.
 And Wednesday.
-At some point, that is, on each night — the latest in the uncountable breaks from tradition which Trump's presidency has spawned, but perhaps the least surprising.
+At some point, that is, on each night — the latest in the uncountable breaks from tradition Trump’s presidency has spawned, but perhaps the least surprising.

 But, then, what else is the convention going to cover but Trump?
 The Republican Party on Sunday announced that the entirety of its policy platform this year amounts to “enthusiastically support[ing] the President’s America-first agenda.”
 The 2016 platform is still in effect, broadly, though presumably without the numerous condemnations of the sitting administration.